Private voice sessions are an opportunity for clients to experiment, learn, and grow toward healthy, successful singing.

 Our approach to technique is based in comprehensive knowledge of anatomy (a singer’s instrument) and the way the body works.
 We specialize in Contemporary Commercial Music and use functional training to help singers uncover their most natural sound, regardless of style.
 Pop, rock, musical theatre, gospel, jazz, classical… we’re game for all of it!

-Generally 45 minutes, voice lessons follow a standard yet flexible format:
+Private voice lessons follow a standard yet flexible format:

 We begin with relaxation, breathing and vocal exercises to slowly get the voice and body “warmed up.”
 These exercises also help facilitate success in the voice and are key to measuring growth and finding dependable technique.
 Over time, students build a repertoire of vocal exercises that serve as a home base for keeping the voice on track and encouraging a pathway into long-term healthy singing.